6 Apps That Help You Stick to Your Goals

 Image credit: Lifetick

-This goal-tracking app asks you to begin by establishing your core values, then similar to GoalsOnTrack, asks you to follow the S.M.A.R.T (specific, measurable, assignable, realistic, time-specific) goal-setting method and create tasks or steps that are required to achieve your goal.
+This goal-tracking app asks you to begin by establishing your core values; then like GoalsOnTrack, asks you to follow the S.M.A.R.T (specific, measurable, assignable, realistic, time-specific) goal-setting method and create tasks or steps required to achieve your goal.
 Check off achievements and review them in a date-sequenced journal of all of your goal-related activities.
 Unlike GoalsOnTrack, LifeTick allows you to invite others to view your progress.
 Your personal cheering squad can view your progress and add comments to keep you motivated along the way.
 There’s also a LifeTick for business so you can set team goals, assign tasks and track each individual’s progress.

 This app helps you track your “streaks” – how many times in a row you completed a habit.
 You can create flexible schedules for habits that are to be done on specific days or intervals (such as writing a blog post twice a week or hitting the gym every Tuesday and Thursday).
 Habit List will send you reminders to keep you on track.

-Irunurun (Free for personal version / Available on iPhone and iPad).
+Irunurun (Free on the IOS App Store / Available on iPhone and iPad).

 StickK (Free / Available for iPhone, Android).